rmjarvis/TreeCorr/docs/cov.rst

 This estimate is based on a "marked-point" bootstrap resampling of the patches.
 Specifically, we follow the method described in
-*A valid and Fast Spatial Bootstrap for Correlation Functions* by Ji Meng Loh, 2008.  cf. https://ui.adsabs.harvard.edu/abs/2008ApJ...681..726L/.
+`*A valid and Fast Spatial Bootstrap for Correlation Functions* by Ji Meng Loh, 2008 <https://ui.adsabs.harvard.edu/abs/2008ApJ...681..726L/>`_.

 This method starts out the same as the "sample" method.
 It computes the correlation function for each patch where at least one of the two points falls in that patch.